fmoreira13/devops-24-25-1241905/CA2/README.md

 ## Introduction

-This first part of the CA2 assignment focuses on practicing with VirtualBox by running previously developed projects inside a virtualized Ubuntu Server environment.
-The objective is to simulate real-world deployment scenarios by recreating a working development environment from scratch within a VM.
-This involves creating the virtual machine, cloning the individual GitHub repository, installing all necessary dependencies, and attempting to build and run the spring-boot-tutorial and gradle_basic_demo projects.
-Furthermore, networked applications such as web services and client-server chat systems are tested across the VM (acting as a server) and the host machine (acting as client or browser).
-Throughout this process, any issues encountered and their resolutions are documented.
-The final goal is to gain hands-on experience with software development in isolated, reproducible environments.
+This technical report covers the setup and configuration of a virtualized Ubuntu Server environment using VirtualBox and Vagrant to run Java Spring Boot projects.
+The goal was to recreate a development environment from scratch, including cloning GitHub repositories, installing dependencies, and running projects like spring-boot-tutorial and gradle_basic_demo.
+Networked applications such as web services and client-server chat systems were tested between the VM (server) and host machine (client).

+The report also details configuring Vagrant to run a Spring Boot application connected to an H2 database and explores an alternative setup using VMware with Vagrant.
+Challenges encountered and solutions applied are documented to provide hands-on experience with isolated, reproducible software environments.
 ## Part 1: Virtualization with VirturalBox

 ### Create a Virtual Machine (VM)